proplot-dev/proplot/docs/why.rst

 Matplotlib is a wonderful, extremely powerful plotting package used by academics and data scientists far and wide.
-However, certain plotting tasks can be cumbersome or repetitive for "power users":
+However, certain plotting tasks in matplotlib can be cumbersome or repetitive for "power users":

 * Users who need to make very rich, complex figures.
 * Users who want to finely tune their figure annotations and aesthetics.